-- Enjoy it at your own pace, that’s why you can either do it in one day or two days (check the 2 itineraries we made for you at the end of the post).
+- Enjoy it at your own pace, so you can either do it in one day or two days (check the 2 itineraries at the end of the post).

-- Except for two viewpoints in this list, they are all FREE so you won’t be charged to have access to some breathtaking views over Lisbon.
+- Except for two viewpoints in this list, they are all FREE.

 - You will pass through the oldest neighbourhoods in Lisbon, in other words, you will get to see with your own eyes how locals used and still live (we’re sure you must have heard already about Alfama or Graça historical neighbourhoods).

 - Peek into the cute local souvenir shops.

 - If you’re a couple, this itinerary is romantic at every corner you turn.

 - The terracotta rooftops are inspiring, and fantastic: cats have their own city up there.

 - What you will take home: memories of how Cristo Rei statue, the Tagus river, the 25 de Abril Bridge, the city and the sky above meet in perfect harmony – it’s a never-ending pleasure for the eyes.